-Republican principles embedded in the Constitution's text and structure, fundamental First Amendment principles that safeguard freedom of political association, and equal protection principles that ensure equal rights under the law for all persons, regardless of their political convictions-principles deeply rooted in the Constitution's text and history and reaffirmed time and again in this Court's precedents-do not permit the government to use its power over the districting process to give disproportionate political power to a group of citizens based on their political association and views.
-This "ingrained structural inequality," Evenwel, 136 S. Ct. at 1123 like the malapportionment invalidated in Reynolds and the cases that followed it-singles out a group of citizens and dilutes and debases their right to vote in a manner manifestly inconsistent with the Constitution's guarantees and our Constitution's system of fair and effective representation.
+In sum, republican principles embedded in the Constitution's text and structure, fundamental First Amendment principles that safeguard freedom of political association, and equal protection principles that ensure equal rights under the law for all persons, regardless of their political convictions-principles deeply rooted in the Constitution's text and history and this Court's precedents-do not permit the government to use its power over the districting process to give disproportionate political power to a group of citizens based on their political association and views.
+This "ingrained structural inequality," Evenwel, 136 S. Ct. at 1123-like the malapportionment invalidated in Reynolds and the cases that followed it-singles out a group of citizens and dilutes and debases their right to vote in a manner manifestly inconsistent with constitutional guarantees and the system of fair and effective representation our Constitution establishes.
 "To the extent that a citizen's right to vote is debased, he is that much less a citizen."
 Reynolds, 377 U.S. at 567.
-The fact that an individual belongs to one political party or another "is not a legitimate reason for . . . diluting the efficacy of his vote."
+The fact that an individual belongs to one political party or another "is not a legitimate reason for . . .

+diluting the efficacy of his vote."
 Id.; Carrington v.
-Rash, 380 U.S. 89, 94 (1965) ("Fencing out' from the franchise a sector of the population because of the way they may vote is constitutionally impermissible."); Appellees' Br. at 34-35.
+Rash, 380 U.S. 89, 94 (1965) ("Fencing out' from the franchise a sector of the population because of the way they may vote is constitutionally impermissible.").